miércoles, 14 de mayo de 2014

 Gestern morgen fand ich diese Worte in meinem Herzen, die darauf warteten geschrieben zu werden.

 Bei meiner Arbeit als DFA-Praktikerin der Somatischen Mustererkennung und der Archetypischen Musteranalyse habe ich die Gelegenheit die Muster zu beobachten, die aus den anfänglichen Bedingungen des Lebens meiner Klienten entstehen.
-Da Menschen zur Welt kommen, bevor die Entwicklung des Embryos vollendet ist, findet der Rest davon in der Gebärmutter der Familie statt, wie der Biologe Adolph Portman es asudrückt.
+Da Menschen zur Welt kommen, bevor die Entwicklung des Embryos vollendet ist, findet der Rest davon in der Gebärmutter der Familie statt, wie der Biologe Adolph Portman es ausdrückt.
 Während des ersten Lebensjahres entwickelt sich hauptsächlich die rechte Gehirnhälfte, die Sinnesempfindungen organisiert und ungeheure Mengen an Bits von Sinnesinformation in Bilder verwandelt, die den Grundstoff liefern, aus dem wir die Geschichte unseres Lebens weben, sogar schon bevor wir Worte haben, die der in den Bildern reflektierten Erfahrung Bedeutung verleihen.
-Während dieser Zeit bleibt das Nervensystem des Säuglings eng mit dem der Mutter verbunden.
+Während dieser Zeit bleibt das Nervensystem des Säuglings eng mit dem der Mutter vernetzt.
 Das Kind ist abhängig von der Fähigkeit der Mutter, den Fluss ihrer eigenen Empfindungen zu regulieren, die ihr dabei helfen, angemessen für die Bedürfnisse ihres Kind zu sorgen.

 Wenn das Kind vorzeitig von der Mutter getrennt wird aufgrund von Krankheit, Tod oder anderer Gründe, schützt das Nervensystem das Kind gegen den vollen Aufprall des Traumas, um sicherzustellen, dass es überlebt, indem es die unerträglichen Aspekte des Verlusts an Verbundenheit isoliert und sie unterhalb der Schwelle der bewussten Erfahrung hält.
 Die Teile des Organismus, in denen sich die unerträglichen Empfindungen befinden, nehmen sozusagen nicht an der weiteren Entwicklung des restlichen Organismus teil; und diese Empfindungen bilden die Grundlage der Erfahrungen und Entscheidungen der Person für den Rest ihres Lebens.
 Früher oder später treten sie auf die eine oder andere Art und Weise zutage und geben so der Person die Gelegenheit, sie im späteren Leben doch noch zu integrieren und jene Teile des Organismus aus der Isolation zu befreien.
 Dies wird meist als störend empfunden, und wir Menschen versuchen für gewöhnlich es zu vermeiden.

 Das ist es, was auch mein Vater gewollt hätte.
 In seinem Leben folgten auf das Trauma der vorzeitigen Trennung von seiner Mutter 1928-30 in Deutschland weitere Traumata, die durch Missbrauch von Macht im persönlichen und kollektiven Bereich hervorgerufen wurden.
+Trotzdem hat er meine Mutter kennengelernt und sie geliebt.
+Ich bin die Frucht dieser Liebe.
+Das Leben findet immer Wege, um die Schwierigkeiten, die im Laufe seiner Entwicklung entstehen, zu lösen.
+Das Leiden meiner Eltern und Grosseltern hat auch in meinem Körper Gestalt angenommen und bietet mir die Gelegenheit, Lösungen dafür zu finden, bzw. es aufzulösen.

 Von ganzem Herzen,

-Gak Hwa - Brigitte Hansmann
+Verwirkliche Blume - Brigitte Hansmann

 El cumpleaños de Buda